Donors and supporters

-We are proud of the University of York’s leading role in establishing and coordinating York Festival of Ideas.
-As one of the world’s most distinctive universities, we are making life-changing discoveries and creating new technologies to tackle some of the most pressing global challenges.
-Together with our Festival partners, we are committed to showcasing the importance and relevance of ideas and research, and to engaging with new and diverse audiences.
+We are proud of the University of York’s role in establishing and leading York Festival of Ideas since 2011.
+The Festival is an expression of the University’s commitment to being a university for public good: through the Festival we demonstrate the major contribution of education to the economic, social and cultural development of York and Yorkshire.
+Together with our Festival partners we are committed to showcasing the importance and relevance of ideas and research, and to engaging with new and diverse audiences.

 The University is pleased to support the Festival through the Higher Education Innovation Fund, which facilitates the communication of new knowledge and its benefits to society.

 C & JB Morrell Trust and the Morrell Centre for Legal and Political Philosophy